 The Bahamas Bowl is committed to “promoting The Bahamas and highlighting the educational and athletic opportunities for the youth of The Islands through college football …”

-That portion of the mission was realized during the 2015 bowl week as the Popeyes Bahamas Bowl hosted two events December 22 in Nassau to give back to the children of the Bahamas, thanks to the student-athletes, coaches and spirit groups of Middle Tennessee and Western Michigan.
+That portion of the mission was realized during the 2016 bowl week as the bowl hosted two events December 21 in Nassau to give back to the children of the Bahamas, thanks to the student-athletes, coaches and spirit groups of Eastern Michigan and Old Dominion.